-Feedback is one of (of not the most) import aspect of the design workflow.
+Feedback is one of (if not the most) important aspects of the design workflow.
 It crafts the outcome of our final design, and sometimes even changes it completely if the feedback has been negative.
 Nobody likes negative feedback, but we can use it to our advantage to reduce the likeliness of releasing a terrible website or app.
 It’s better to welcome constructive feedback from your teammates, than angry feedback from your users.

 Creating a Slack Team

 Slack is well-known to have one of the best onboarding experiences of any website ever.
 When you’ve signed up, which honestly takes about 60 seconds, download the desktop app which runs much faster than the web app.
 Slack is available for iOS and Android too though.

 You might have to respond to a verification email, but other than that, all that’s required to set up a Slack team is an email address, passkey, and a team name/URL for your Slack team.